paolapog/paolapog/README.md

 - 🏳️ I strongly prefer FE to BE (sorry not sorry)
 - 👩‍🎓 I'm an achievement oriented person
 - 🥅 Long term goals: master (aka be *really really good at*) front end technologies and FP languages
 - 🏝️ When I'm not coding...
-I'm travelling around the world, doing sports, reading some articles and spending time with my dearest people
+I'm travelling around the world, doing sports, playing theatre, reading some articles or spending time with my dearest people
 ---

 ### DailyDev Badge